jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-3.md

 ## Descent and Return

-The deed done, it was time to descend the other side of Whernside.
+The deed done; it was time to descend the other side of Whernside.
 Not armed with experience or local knowledge, I'd inadvertently summited "the correct way around" - my descent would be much steeper, a much easier task with the aid of gravity.

 As the gently descending path along the ridge became a staircase of uneven rocks, I stopped to watch a Northern train cross Ribblehead Viaduct heading north.
 I was lucky to catch it at this distance - a silver strip glinting in the sun.